Snowflake-Labs/sfguide-price-optimization-using-snowflake-notebooks-and-streamlit/README.md

 ### What does this Solution Aim to Solve
 - Train & deploy an ML model to understand how menu-item demand changes with varying price.
 - User-friendly application to use deployed ML-model to inform pricing strategies.

+## Step-By-Step Guide
+For prerequisites, environment setup, step-by-step guide and instructions, please refer to the QuickStart Guide.